crossplane/crossplane/GOVERNANCE.md

-The Crossplane project consists of multiple repositories that are published and maintained as part of the [crossplane](https://github.com/crossplane) and [crossplane-contrib](https://github.com/crossplane-contrib) organizations on GitGub.
+The Crossplane project consists of multiple repositories that are published and maintained as part of the [crossplane](https://github.com/crossplane) and [crossplane-contrib](https://github.com/crossplane-contrib) organizations on GitHub.
 Each repository will be subject to the same overall governance model, but will be allowed to have different teams of people (“maintainers”) with permissions and access to the repository.
-This increases diversity of maintainership in the Crossplane organization, and also increases the velocity of code changes.
+This increases diversity of maintainers in the Crossplane organization, and also increases the velocity of code changes.

 ### Maintainers